rob-blackbourn/JetBlack.Http/README.md

 # jetblack-http

-This repo contains an HTTP server for dotnet targeting netStandard2.0/2.1.
+This repo contains an HTTP server for dotnet targeting netStandard2.0/2.1, which means it supports .Net Framework, as well as Core.

 It is a bare-bones implementation, suitable for embedding in applications.